Modules (C++): Module partitions and hierarchy

 Other than partitions, modules do not have a hierarchical system or "submodules", but typically use a hierarchical naming convention, similar to Java's packages.
 (Note: It is more appropriate to compare packages in Java and modules in C++, rather than modules in Java and modules in C++.
 Modules in C++ and Java differ in meaning.
 In Java, a module (which is handled by the Java Platform Module System) is used to group several packages together, while in C++ a module is a translation unit, strictly speaking.)
-Only alphanumeric characters and the period and underscore may appear in the name of a module.
+Only alphanumeric characters, the underscore, and the period may appear in the name of a module.
 In C++, the name of a module is not tied to the name of its file or the module's location, unlike in Java, and the package it belongs to must match the path it is located in.
-For example, the modules A and A.B in theory are disjoint modules and need not necessarily have any relation, however such a naming scheme is often employed to suggest that the module A.B is related or otherwise associated with the module A.
+For example, the modules A and A.B in theory are disjoint modules and need not necessarily have any relation, however employing such a naming scheme with periods in the module name is used to suggest that the module A.B is related or otherwise associated with the module A.

-The naming scheme of a C++ module is inherently hierarchical, and the C++ standard recommends re-exporting "sub-modules" belonging to the same public API (i.e. module alpha.beta.gamma should be re-exported by alpha.beta, etc.), even though dots in module names do not enforce any hierarchy.
+The naming scheme of a C++ module is intended to allow a hierarchy to be suggested, and the C++ standard recommends re-exporting "sub-modules" belonging to the same public API (i.e. module alpha.beta.gamma should be re-exported by alpha.beta, etc.), even though dots in module names do not enforce any hierarchy.
 The C++ standard recommends lower-case ASCII module names (without hyphens or underscores), even though there is technically no restriction in such names.
 Also, because modules cannot be re-aliased or renamed (short of re-exporting all symbols in another module), module names can be prefixed with organisation and project names for both clarity and to prevent naming clashes (i.e. google.abseil instead of abseil).
-Also, unlike Java, whose packages may typically include an additional top-level domain (TLD) in front to avoid namespace clashes, C++ modules need not have this convention (for example, both org.wikipedia.project.myfunctionality.MyModule and wikipedia.project.myfunctionality.MyModule are equally valid conventions).
+Also, unlike Java, whose packages may typically include an additional top-level domain (TLD) in front to avoid namespace clashes, C++ modules need not have this convention (for example, both org.wikipedia.project.foo.Bar and wikipedia.project.foo.Bar are equally valid conventions).

+If symbols inside a namespace are exported, the namespace itself is implicitly exported, but only the symbols explicitly exported within it.